-The attached 2010 Census tables contain information from households who were interviewed during the Census period October 10, 2010 to December 16, 2010.
+The attached 2021 Census tables contain information from households who were interviewed during the Census period from 10th October 2021 to 25th January 2022.

-The total population in most of these tables do not add up to the total non-institutional headcount population (55,036).
-Some residents were confirmed to be residents (have stayed on Island for at least six months and have intentions to stay on Island) based on information from neighbours and/or landlords.
-However, no interviews with them were conducted due to lack of contact despite at least four attempts by enumerators/interviewers.
-Hence, the total population in most of these tables is 53,834.
+The total population in most of the tables do not add up to the total non-institutional headcount population of 71,105.
+Based on information from neighbours or landlords, some residences were confirmed to be occupied by households of usual residents (who have stayed on the Island for at least six months and have intentions to stay on the Island).
+However, since enumerators could not conduct interviews with these residents, despite at least four attempts, the tabular population accounts for a total of 68,811.

-Some tables present multiple responses (disability and illness) or dual responses (citizenship) hence they sum up to more than the population count.
+Some tables present multiple responses (disability and illness) or dual responses (citizenship); hence they sum up to more than the population count.

-All figures are rounded up to the nearest decimal place.
+All figures are rounded to the nearest decimal place.
 DK/NS are responses "Don't Know/Not Stated."

-For better understanding of the information, you may refer to the census questionnaire attached as Appendix 1.
+To better understand the information, you may refer to the census questionnaire attached as Appendix 1.